notspecia/JavaScript/README.md

 10. the-dom
 11. events-and-listeners
 12. json-and-ajax
+13. review-in-depth

 All the topics mentioned are fully in -depth whit examples, happy reading :) !!

 ## TO FIX

 1. read and take some notes and do exesercise about section 12 (json-and-ajax)

-2. fix documentation of ex 2 section 12 (json-and-ajax)
+2. do exsercise number 2 3 of section 12
+3. read and take some notes and do exesercise about section 13 (in-depth)